 During notebooking, you are covering two academic areas — language arts and the subject at hand.
 So science notebooking is far more than just a science lesson; is also a writing lesson.

 This is one of my favorite reasons to choose notebooking.
 It kills two (or more) birds with one stone, namely writing and whatever topic you are writing about.

 10. Notebooking can be done digitally.

 When my daughter creates notebooking pages on the computer, she uses Microsoft Publisher.
 The program doesn’t matter as much as the learning that is happening.
 Just as long as your child can type text and insert images, the software will work for digital notebooking.

-Very soon, Debra at Notebooking Pages will be offering her Notebooking Publisher feature that allows students to make their own pages with the computer.
-This feature will be available to everyone who has a treasury membership.
+Debra at Notebooking Pages has a Notebooking Publisher feature that allows students to make their own pages with the computer.
+This feature is available to everyone who has a treasury membership.